leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/10_Additional_Common_Accounting_Transactions_Purchase_of_Assets.md

  {"type":"spreadsheet-DLSleonardo-v2","options":{"data":{"itemId":"leo-leonardo-demo-691","meta":{"renderOverrides":{},"enableframeButton":true},"cssOverrides":{"div.cosmatt-widget":{"padding-top":0},"div.cosmatt-widget > div.leonardoPlayerContainer":{"padding-bottom":0}}}}}
 ```

-\[Notes Box\]

-*“Transaction \#3 is called a **compound transaction** because there is more than one credit.
-(A compound transaction could also have more than one debit, if required.)
-The total of the debits must equal the total of the credits in each transaction.\] *
+Transaction \#3 is called a **compound transaction** because there is more than one credit.
+(A compound transaction could also have more than one debit, if required.) **The total of the debits must equal the total of the credits in each transaction.**

-In transactions \#1, 2, and 3, the accounts debited are *Land*, *Equipment*, and *Building* – often called **fixed assets.** These purchases are recorded as assets rather than expenses because they will last more than one accounting period and because their costs are significant amounts.
+In transactions \#1, 2, and 3, the accounts debited are Land, Equipment, and Building – often called **fixed assets.** These purchases are recorded as assets rather than expenses because they will last more than one accounting period and because their costs are significant amounts.

-\[Notes Box\]

-*“In practice, the cost of a fixed asset becomes an expense over the time the asset is used rather than all at once at the time of purchase.”*
+In practice, the **cost of a fixed asset becomes an expense over the time the asset is used** rather than all at once at the time of purchase.

 ## Interactive Exercise 11 – Asset purchase transaction

 Instructions:  1.
 Journalize the following transaction.

-A company purchases equipment that costs $17,500.
+On June 1<sup>st</sup>, a company purchases equipment that costs $17,500.
 The company pays a down payment of $8,500 and takes out a loan for the remainder.

 ```
 [cosmatt-widget]